semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 If you show this picture as it is, with a zero value on the `Y-axis`, then large values will draw all the attention to themselves, while the rest of the data will appear to be zero.

-> **The bar has a minimum height of 2px.** It is necessary so that the column does not "disappear" if there are extremely large values next to it.
+> **The bar has a minimum height of 2px.** It is necessary so that the column doesn't "disappear" if there are extremely large values next to it.

 ![outliers in histogram](static/outliers.png)